automenta/spacegraphjs/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details (TODO: Add LICENSE file).
+This project is licensed under the MIT License - see the LICENSE file for details.